Taro: Vietnam

 In Vietnam, there is a large variety of taro plants.
 One is called khoai môn, which is used as a filling in spring rolls, cakes, puddings and sweet soup desserts, smoothies and other desserts.
 Taro is used in the Tết dessert chè khoai môn, which is sticky rice pudding with taro roots.
 The stems are also used in soups such as canh chua.
 One is called khoai sọ, which is smaller in size than khoai môn.
 Another common taro plant grows roots in shallow waters and grows stems and leaves above the surface of the water.
 This taro plant has saponin-like substances that cause a hot, itchy feeling in the mouth and throat.
 Northern farmers used to plant them to cook the stems and leaves to feed their hogs.
 They re-grew quickly from their roots.
 After cooking, the saponin in the soup of taro stems and leaves is reduced to a level the hogs can eat.
-Today this practice is no longer popular in Vietnam agriculture.
+Today this practice is no longer popular in Vietnamese agriculture.
 These taro plants are commonly called khoai ngứa, which literally means "itchy potato".